Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Acknowledgement

 \section{Acknowledgement}

+DP acknowledges the post-doctoral fellowship of the S.~N.~Bose National Centre for Basic Sciences, Kolkata, India, funded by the Department of Science and Technology (DST), India.
+We thank the anonymous reviewer for his/her helpful suggestions.
 We have used data from GMRT and VLA.
 The GMRT is a national facility operated by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
-We thank the staff for help with the observations.
-VLA is run by the National Radio Astronomy Observatory (NRAO).
-NRAO is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.
+We thank the staff for helping with the observations.
+The VLA is run by the National Radio Astronomy Observatory (NRAO).
+NRAO is a facility of the National Science Foundation operated under a cooperative agreement by Associated Universities, Inc.